RauanSatanbek/md-communication-back-end/README.md

 npm install

-node addUser.js - to add some user node server.js - to run server
+node addUser.js - to add some users node server.js - to run server